 In Table 2 the CRT's with the lowest CONE are summarized in ascending order, including the resulting LOLE target (calculated as CONE/VOLL).
 Only CRT's with LOLE target below 10 are included.
-It is noted that all the CRT's are "green" in the sense that they emit little or no CO2 since gas is mostly biogas around 2030 and oil can be procured a bio-oil.
+It is noted that all the CRT's are "green" in the sense that they emit little or no CO2 since gas is mostly biogas around 2032 and oil can be procured as bio-oil.
+This includes the diesel engines, which are assumed to run on biodiesel.

-CRT Fixed CONE derated (€/MWy) LOLE target Potential
+CRT Fixed CONE LOLE target Potential

+derated (€/MWy) (hours)

-GE LTE gas 12030 (hours) 0,5 1044 MW
+GE LTE gas 12030 0,5 1044 MW

 OCGT LTE 22185 0,9 62 MW

 Diesel engine 34990 1,5 Unlimited investment potential

 OCGT oil 35630 1,5 Unlimited investment potential

+OCGT gas 42094 1,8 Unlimited investment potential

 Engine, peak medium 42573 1,8 Unlimited investment potential

-OCGT gas 42094 1,8 Unlimited investment potential

 CC LTE gas 43462 1,9 506 MW

 Coal to pellets exist boiler 58632 2,5 N/A

 OCGT CHP large 60112 2,6 N/A

 OCGT CHP small 69298 3,0 N/A

 Gas engine CHP NG 75725 3,2 N/A

 Gas engine CHP biogas 81822 3,5 N/A

 CAES 84573 3,6 N/A

 CCGT CHP large 99941 4,3 N/A

 OCGT CHP micro 104264 4,5 N/A

 CCGT CHP medium 127108 5,4 N/A

 Coal to chips exist boiler 193618 8,3 N/A

 Table 2 Fixed CONE (derated) and corresponding LOLE target (in ascending order) for CRT's from Table 1 Possible technologies and cost information for 2030.
 Price level: 2023.
 For CHP plants, gas boiler investment costs of 0.05 M€/MW and fixed O&M costs of 1900 €/MWy (price level 2015) have been subtracted.
 Investments referred to in this table for CHPs are calculated according to Regulation (EU) 2019/943 article 11, 1.d. considering country specific prices, characteristics and requirements.
 The capacity needed to satisfy a certain Reliability Standard - compared to the expected development - is currently not well known and depends on a large number of uncertain assumptions.
 The capacity need is not further evaluated in this report.
-However, it is clear from Table 2, that investments in OCGT are unlimited.
+However, it is clear from Table 2, that investments in diesel engines are unlimited and thus it is considered a CRT.
 It means there is no incentive to invest in one of the more expensive technologies.
-The potential for new capacity is therefore not evaluated for technologies with a higher fixed CONE, than for OCGT.
+Nevertheless, for reference the potential for new capacity is also evaluated for technologies with a slightly higher fixed CONE, but not higher than for OCGT.
 According to The Entso-E method the entity calculating CONE may compute either a single CONE to apply over the whole timeframe or a different value for each of the years.
 As there are no known indications of any expected developments that can affect the economic and technical parameters in the timeframe of the following 5 years, the CONE is based on a single value, i.e. ~35,000 €/MWy.